PrimalMyst/Books/HEXAGONAL_SYSTEMS_MAPPING_DRAFT.md

 **Leviangandr, the Frozen Coil (Position 5 - Blue Water)** The abyssal serpent whose coils are glaciers and trenches.
 Leviangandr binds oceans and memories alike—pressure that crushes, ice that preserves, currents that carry knowledge through time.
 A world-encircling serpent of black water and blue crystal, within whose ice lie trapped songs and histories.
 Domains: preservation, deep-water might, crystalline memory, tidal magic.
 Leviangandr teaches that what endures is what is kept, and that depth demands patience.

-**Anubastet, the Veil Sphinx (Position 6 - Magenta Shadow)** Sovereign guide through night and after.
-Anubastet bears the jackal’s judging gaze and the lioness’s protective grace, crowned in a veil of purple flame.
-Shadows answer riddles; souls are weighed with kindness and certainty.
-Domains: death’s thresholds, shadow wisdom, transformative chaos, sanctuary.
-Anubastet teaches that darkness is not malice but passage, and that change is the mercy by which life continues.
+**Bastenyx, the Nightclaw Sphinx (Position 6 - Magenta Shadow)** Sovereign huntress of thresholds and night wars.
+Rooted in Bastet’s protective feline ferocity and veiled by Nyx’s star‑woven darkness, Bastenyx stalks the liminal paths with silent paws and moonlit claws.
+Stars gather in her shadowed mane; her purr is a lullaby for the grieving and a warning to the cruel.
+Domains: death’s thresholds, shadow wisdom, nocturnal wardenship, righteous predation.
+Bastenyx teaches that the night is a shield—and in it, predators keep the peace.

 ### 2. **Damage Types Layer** (Established)
 | Position | Type | Color | Description | Source |